pclusius/arca-box/README.md

 - netcdf4-python (optional, but highly recommended)

-To run the client, open therun.sh in text editor and change the path after "cd" in line 2 to the directory where this readme-file and makefile are located:

-for example, if this file is located in: ~/05-APCAD/supermodel-phase-1, change the line to

-cd ~/05-APCAD/supermodel-phase-1

-Run the client by executing thebox.sh

 You can (probably) install these with command: <python 3> -m pip install -U <module>, but this might vary from one Python installation to another.
 Also using Python VIRTUALENV is advisable.

+TO USE THE CLIENT:
+After the python modules are working, to setup the client, open therun.sh in text editor and change the path after "cd" in line 2 to the directory where this readme-file and makefile are located.

+For example, if this file is located in: "~/models/thebox", change the line to

+cd ~/models/thebox

+Run the client by executing thebox.sh